Wh014M/M4nifest0-M4-copy-js-botnet-/README.md

 # ![Locations](https://github.com/M4nifest0/M4nifest0_WhatsApp/raw/master/s.png)
 # ![Locations](https://github.com/attakercyebr/M4nifest0-M4/blob/main/M4nifest0%20(M4).jpg)

-## pay attention :
+### ⚠️ 〢 Note
-** You can give this tool to the target in different formats.
+> You can give this tool to the target in different formats.
 To understand this, be sure to watch the training video

 ## Featrues